JayO-1/system-design-101/README.md

 * Not accurately predicting which items are likely to be needed in the future can result in reduced performance than without refresh-ahead.

-### Disadvantage(s): cache
+### Caching: In A Nutshell

+There are three main disadvantages of caches in general:
-* Need to maintain consistency between caches and the source of truth such as the database through [cache invalidation](https://en.wikipedia.org/wiki/Cache_algorithms).
+1. Need to maintain consistency between caches and the source of truth such as the database through [cache invalidation](https://en.wikipedia.org/wiki/Cache_algorithms)
-* Cache invalidation is a difficult problem, there is additional complexity associated with when to update the cache.
+  * We usually use TTL (Time-To-Live) but cache invalidation is a difficult problem and there is additional complexity associated with when to update the cache.
-* Need to make application changes such as adding Redis or memcached.
+  * Some architectures involve refreshing this TTL periodically using various mechanisms
+2. If a cache node goes down, subsequent reads will be slow until it can be repopulated

+#### Cache Aside: +Ives and -Ives

+##### +Ives

+* Minimal storage - the cache will only contain what's needed
+* Simple to implement

+##### -Ives

+* Writes can be slow as we make three requests in the worst case: 1.
+A cache check, 2.
+A DB query, 3.
+A cache write

+#### Write Through

+##### +Ives

+* The cache will naturally be more consistent with the DB
+* Simple to implement

+##### -Ives

+* The cache may fail before the write goes through, leading to data loss
+* We don't take advantage of locality, that is, the cache may contain many irrelevant items
+* If the cache node fails, then it will only be repopulated on new writes (although we can mitigate this by blending cache aside and write through)

+#### Write Behind

+##### +Ives

+* Writes are fast as they happen asynchronously

+##### -Ives

+* We increase the risk of data loss in the case of failure, due to having more degrees of separation between the service and the DB
+* Due to this, it is more complex to implement

 ### Source(s) and further reading